 Payday loan offices and motor vehicle title loan offices; distance from casino facility.
-Prohibits the State Corporation Commission (SCC) from issuing a license for the operation of a payday lending office or motor vehicle title lending office if such office is within 20 miles of a casino facility located in any state.
-Casino facilities include Indian gaming operations conducted pursuant to the federal Indian Gaming Regulatory Act.
-The measure includes limitations on the SCC's authority to revoke or suspend an existing license when a violation of the 20-mile provision exists on July 1, 2016, or when a violation would be created by the opening of a casino facility after a license was issued.
-01/25/16 Senate: Passed by indefinitely in Commerce and Labor (13-Y 0-N) Notes: City Position: support SB 10 Same-sex marriages; civil unions.
+Prohibits the State Corporation Commission (SCC) from issuing a license for the operation of a payday lending office or motor vehicle title lending office if such office is within 20 miles of a casino facility located in any state 01/25/16 Senate: Passed by indefinitely in Commerce and Labor (13-Y 0-N) Notes: City Position: support SB 10 Same-sex marriages; civil unions.

 Patrons: Ebbin, Howell and Surovell; Delegates: Kory, Levine, Sickles and Simon Summary as introduced: Same-sex marriages; civil unions.
 Repeals the statutory prohibitions on same-sex marriages and civil unions or other arrangements between persons of the same sex purporting to bestow the privileges and obligations of marriage.
-01/27/16 Senate: Continued to 2017 in Courts of Justice (13-Y 1-N) Notes: City Position: support SB 12 Public employment; discrimination based on sexual orientation or gender identity.
+The prohibition on these relationships contained in Article I, Section 15-A of the Constitution of Virginia is unaffected by this bill.
+01/27/16 Senate: Continued to 2017 in Courts of Justice (13-Y 1-N) Notes: City Position: support SB 12 Public employment; prohibited discrimination; sexual orientation or gender identity.
 Patrons: Ebbin, McEachin, Lewis and Surovell; Delegates: Kory, Rasoul, Simon, Villanueva and Yost Summary as introduced:

 Nondiscrimination in public employment.
-Prohibits discrimination in public employment on the basis of sexual orientation or gender identity.
-02/18/16 House: Subcommittee recommends laying on the table Notes: City Position: support SB 49 Protective orders; prohibits person who is subject to order from possessing firearms.
-Patrons: Howell, Marsden, Ebbin and Favola; Delegates: Kory, Simon and Watts Summary as passed Senate: Protective orders; possession of firearms; penalty.
-Provides that it is a Class 6 felony for a person who is subject to a permanent protective order (i.e. protective order with a maximum duration of two years) for family abuse to possess a firearm while the order is in effect.
-The bill also provides that such person may continue to possess and transport a firearm for 24 hours after being served with the order for the purposes of selling or transporting the firearm to another person.
+Prohibits discrimination in public employment on the basis of sexual orientation or gender identity, as defined in the bill.
+03/08/16 House: Left in General Laws Notes: City Position: support SB 49 Protective orders; prohibits person who is subject to order from possessing firearms.
+Patrons: Howell, Marsden, Ebbin and Favola; Delegates: Kory, Simon and Watts Summary as passed: Protective orders; possession of firearms; penalty.
+Makes it is a Class 6 felony for a person who is subject to a permanent protective order for family abuse to possess a firearm while the order is in effect.
+The bill also provides that such person may continue to possess and transport a firearm for 24 hours after being served with the order for the purposes of selling or transferring the firearm to another person.
 Under current law, it is a Class 1 misdemeanor for a person subject to a protective order to purchase or transport a firearm.
-The bill contains a provision that within 60 days of the effective date of the bill the Attorney General must enter into agreements for reciprocal recognition of concealed handgun permits or licenses with any state where such agreements were in existence on December 1, 2015; otherwise the provisions of the bill do not become effective.
-02/19/16 House: Passed House with amendment (95-Y 3-N) Notes: City Position: support SB 50 Courthouse and courtroom security; assessment.
+This bill is identical to HB 1391.
+02/26/16 Governor: Acts of Assembly Chapter text (CHAP0049) Notes: City Position: support SB 50 Courthouse and courtroom security; assessment.